jmaaks/ansible_storagegrid/README.md

 Sample Ansible playbook and vars for StorageGRID.

-Step 1: Edit sg_vars.yaml and update the StorageGRID hostname to point to your instance (without a trailing slash).
+* Edit sg_vars.yaml and update the StorageGRID hostname to point to your instance (without a trailing slash).
-Step 2: Run the playbook:
+* Run the playbook:

 ```
 $ ansible-playbook sg_demo.yaml